 Cooperative education, also called co-ops, are a multi-work term agreement with an employer that allows undergraduate engineering students to alternate periods of academic study with full-time periods of paid work.

 Participating in co-ops is optional in the UK College of Engineering.
-If an undergraduate student is interested in pursuing an engineering PhD program, research internships may be more valuable than co-ops.
-However, if an undergraduate student is interested in entering the workforce after graduation, co-ops are very beneficial and strongly encouraged.
+If an undergraduate student is interested in pursuing an engineering PhD program, undergraduate research may be more valuable than co-ops.
+However, if an undergraduate student is interested in entering the workforce after graduation, co-ops are strongly encouraged.

 Co-ops allow undergraduate students to connect with employers, receive professional development training and gain valuable work experience related to students’ academic and professional goals before graduation.